rishabh-vij/ML_Movie_Recommendation_System_python/README.md

 # Movie Recommendation System python

+**This repo contains two types of recommendation system:**

-**A simple recommendation system that let's user select a movie from the MovieLens dataset and recommends movies similar to the selected movie.
+**1.Content Based - MovieLens recommender System.ipynbp - A simple recommendation system that let's user select a movie from the MovieLens dataset and recommends movies similar to the selected movie.
 This model uses content based techniques to make predictions**

-**The user needs to run all cells and in the last code cell needs to enter  a movie name as it is in the dataset.
-The movie name must be followed by year of release in () and it should be enclosed with ' ' .**
+**2.Collaborative filtering - Colabrative_filtering_self.ipynb - A Collaborative filtering model using fastai**